emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 Two years ago Tom Dale and Yehuda Katz [published](http://emberjs.com/blog/2013/05/03/ember-data-progress-update.html) a vision for how Ember Data should look in the future and articulated the need for a single, ubuqituous JSON API standard.

 We are very happy to see the vision for a single, ubuqituous JSON API standard come to life in the form of the [JSON API 1.0 release](jsonapi.org).

 JSON API and Ember Data have been interwined since JSON API's inception
 @DanGebhart gives the origins of JSON API in his 1.0 announcment:
 > Yehuda Katz wrote the first draft of the JSON API specification in May 2013 after hammering out the details in a long discussion with Steve Klabnik at RailsConf.
 JSON API began as a codification of the shared expectations of a single server library for Rails, ActiveModel::Serializers, and a single JavaScript client library, Ember Data

-While Ember Data has supported JSON API since one of early version of JSON API through a community [adapter](https://github.com/kurko/ember-json-api) started by
+While Ember Data has supported JSON API since one of early versions of JSON API through a community [adapter](https://github.com/kurko/ember-json-api) started by
 @daliwali and maintained by @kurko, now that JSON API has reached 1.0 it is time for Ember Data to uphold it's part of the bargain and make using JSON API a first class experience in Ember Data.

 We have done exactly that, and Ember Data 1.13 adds support throughout the ED stack for JSON Api: